Next round of exchange: Semester 1, 2022. Applications close: 10 May 2021.

 Once the application has been accepted by your host university, they will send you a formal offer to study on exchange at their university.
 You will need to accept this offer, then you can start booking your travel arrangements and researching the steps to apply for a student visa.

 Please do not financially commit to travel arrangements until you receive your formal offer from the host university.

 This session prepares you for your departure overseas and covers important topics including health and safety, academic requirements, culture shock and more.
 This is another mandatory session where all accepted students must attend.

-By this session you should have received your offer from you host university, if you have not please contact your coordinator.
+By this session you should have received your offer from you host university, if you have not please contact your Exchange Coordinator.

 After this session, please read through the Pre-Departure Guide.
 This guide contains important information to assist you with your preparations and throughout your journey.

 You must submit the following mandatory forms at least 28 days before your departure from Australia.

 All postgraduate and undergraduate students are covered under the University’s travel insurance for all La Trobe University approved international activity.

 All postgraduate and undergraduate students are covered for a domestic or international journey* approved by La Trobe.